Defense against spam

 Use caution when unsubscribing

-Before scrolling down and clicking on that "Unsubscribe" link, take a moment to make sure the email and sender are legitimate.
+Before clicking on that "Unsubscribe" link, make sure the email and sender are legitimate.
 If you never signed up to receive emails from that company, or if the email looks suspicious in any way, then trying to unsubscribe could actually lead to bigger problems.
 Scammers sometimes use unsubscribe links to verify email addresses, which are then traded or sold to others, causing you to receive ... you guessed it, more spam.
 If in doubt, mark the email as "spam" and block the sender instead of clicking "unsubscribe."